 To Do List

 * Mandatory Parent Meeting January 20th at JP Small Memorial Ball Park.
-Meeting is at 1 pm.
+Meeting is at 2:30 pm.
 Deposit is due (Between $400 and $600).
 Remaining Balance is due by May 1st.
-Your son will not play until full payment is received.
+Your son WILL NOT play until full payment is received.

 * In February, start calling hotels to reserve your hotel rooms.
 Hotels will be listed under the "Hotels" tab on the our website.
 Each hotel will have only 50 rooms blocked for our teams.
 ALL PLAYERS ARE REQUIRED TO STAY AT THE TEAM HOTEL!
 We have worked out the best prices for the hotels we stay at.
 This also helps build chemistry among the players as well as helps with getting rides for players that need them.
 Parents are not required to stay at hotel.
 Players can room together (4 or 5 in a room) and help split the total cost of the hotel at the end of the tournament.
 We encourage this for team chemistry.